Mall of America Family Guide, Floor By Floor

 3. There is also a military discount–$10 off an unlimited ride wristband.
 Find this and other deals on the Special Offers Page.

-4. AAA members can probably get the best discount, use your membership card to get 30% off an all day pass.
+4. AAA members can probably get the best discount, use your membership card to get 30% off an all day pass.3

-While you need to get in line for this fun Sea Life Aquarium experience on the 1st floor, you will travel into the Mall of America’s basement to enjoy the animals who live under the sea.
+While you need to get in line for this fun Sea Life Aquarium experience on the 1st floor, you will travel into the mall’s basement to enjoy the animals who live under the sea.

 4 Ways to save at Sea Life Aquarium:

-1. Annual Pass is $44.99/adult and $35.99/ages 3-12.
+1. Purchase an Annual Pass: $53.99/adult and 47.99/ages 3-12.
 After purchase of the pass admission is free for the next 12 months.
 This is a particularly good deal if you plan to regularly attend Toddler Tuesday.

 2. Pre-purchase online.
 This will usually net you a discount of $3.00-$5.00.

-3. There is also a military discount–$16.99 every day.
+4. There is also a military discount–$18.99 every day.
 Find this and other deals on the Featured Discounts Page.

-4. AAA members can receive, $4.00 off general admission at the box office – check for online tickets first, this may or may not be a better deal.
+5. Check other memberships — like AAA.
+Sometimes you can find discounts, but check for online tickets first, this may or may not be a better deal.

 2 Ways to save at Flyover America: